-What is a vav in hvac
+What is a VAV in HVAC?
+(The Dynamic Airflow Auditor)

 What does VAV mean in HVAC